Cxyda/cxyda.github.io/_posts/MiniRTS_series/2021-10-28-MiniRTS-SelectionAndInputHandling.md

 }
 ```

-This class inherits from `Monobehaviour` and will be put on every GameObject that can be selected.
+This class inherits from `MonoBehaviour` and will be put on every GameObject that can be selected.
 We could also use layers for that, but since a GameObject can only be on one layer at a time we gain more flexibility with the component approach.
 Selected objects in RTS games are normally highlighted with a selection circle around them.
 There are multiple ways to implement these selection circles.

 One common method would be to use a [projector](https://docs.unity3d.com/Manual/class-Projector.html) which projects a texture or a shader on the terrain.
 The problem with this is that it can get quite expensive when you select a lot of Units because the Terrain gets drawn again for every projector which projects something on it.
 This can get your graphics card busy quickly.
 Since we want to have a solid foundation for the next RTS blockbuster we discard this method.